-I admit that I have not done the drive to Kegaska, the easternmost village at the end of Highway 138.
+I admit that I have not done the drive on the Quebec road trip to Kegaska, the easternmost village at the end of Highway 138.
 But I’d love to.
-This looks like such a pretty area and for me there’s always something special to get to the end of a road.
-Note that the highway changes from pavement to gravel, eight kilometres east of Natashquan.
+This looks like such a pretty area and for me there’s always something special to get to the end of a very long road.
+Note that the highway changes from pavement to gravel, 8 km east of Natashquan.

-Get into exploring mode on this part of your Quebec road trip and stop where the wind blows you.
+Get into exploring mode on your Quebec road trip and stop where the wind blows you.
 Enjoy fabulous views of the St. Lawrence River as it widens.
 If you could see for hundreds of miles, the shore near Corner Brook, Newfoundland would pop into few.

-Here are some of the things you can do on this lonely stretch of Highway 138.
+Some things you can do on a lonely stretch of Highway 138.

 Where to stay between Havre-Saint-Pierre and Kegaska